 1. Worst-Case Scenario

 What is my greatest fear?
 Failure.
-What happens if I fail?
+What happens if I fail to become an entrepreneur?
 I can’t support my family.
 Would it ever get to that point?
-No, because I would correct course or get another job well before that would ever happen.
+No, because I would correct course or take another job well before that would ever happen.

 2. Training and Education